Gary Lineker: 2023 controversy and suspension from Match of the Day

 In March 2023, Lineker criticised the British government's asylum policy via Twitter.
-Commenting on a video message by Home Secretary Suella Braverman about stopping migrants crossing the English Channel in small boats, he said the message was "beyond awful" and called the government's policy "an immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the 30s".
-The comments received condemnation from some Conservative politicians, including Braverman herself, and a spokesperson for Keir Starmer, the Labour Party leader, said comparisons with 1930s Germany "aren't always the best way" to make an argument.
+Commenting on a video message by the Home Secretary, Suella Braverman, about stopping migrants crossing the English Channel in small boats, he said the message was "beyond awful" and called the government's policy "an immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the 30s".
+The comments received condemnation from some Conservative politicians, including Braverman herself, and a spokesperson for Labour leader Keir Starmer said comparisons with 1930s Germany "aren't always the best way" to make an argument.
 Lineker received support from other political figures, including Baron Dubs, Alastair Campbell, and Angela Rayner.
 A BBC source said the corporation was taking the matter "seriously" and expected to have a "frank conversation" with Lineker.
 The BBC's culture and media editor Katie Razzall wrote, "As the UK's most scrutinised media organisation in increasingly polarised times, to say Gary Lineker's recent tweets cause difficulty for the BBC is an understatement."
 Lineker said he stood by his comments and did not fear suspension from his BBC work.